xspired01/general/implicitCoercion.md

 For example, `5 + + '5'` will produce `10`.
 The unary operator converts the string `'5'` to the number `5` and adds the two numbers, resulting in `55`.

 However, you can also convert a number into a string with the unary operator.
 In this operation, `"5" + + 5`, the unary operator will convert the number `5` to a string and add two strings, resulting in `"55"`.
+Using the unary operator in this way isn't as common, at least not intentionally.
+Usually, adding another `+` operator is a typographical error and resuls in unexpected errors.

 The implicit conversion of another `+` operator can be a double-edged sword.
 It cuts both ways and can produce unintended results.
 Especially with typographical errors.